dgroomes/gradle-playground/multi-module/README.md

 This subproject illustrates a multi-module Gradle project.

----
+## Overview

+This project is me learning how to configure multi-module Gradle projects.
 Read more about Gradle's support for multi-project builds at the [official doc site](https://docs.gradle.org/current/userguide/kotlin_dsl.html#sec:multi_project_builds).

 ## Instructions